Woladka/personal-task-manager/README.md

 # personal-task-manager
-My portfolio showcasing the skills in Backend Dev.
+My portfolio showcasing the skills in React and CSS.